 Pogo Mine Expands Resource Opportunity with New Portals

-The new portals, roughly 17 feet wide by 19 feet high, will allow Northern Star to streamline underground access, reduce travel time and improve haulage logistics, which will directly boost production and contribute to overall greater mining efficiencies.
+The new portals, roughly 17 feet wide by 19 feet high, will allow Northern Star to streamline underground access, reduce travel time and improve haulage logistics, which will directly boost production and contribute to overall mining efficiencies.
 The portals also work in tandem to meet new ventilation requirements; one for intake and one for exhaust.
 In particular, the Central Vein and Goodpaster ore bodies.
 From a safety standpoint, the new portals improve emergency access and ventilation flow, supporting Pogo’s commitment to keeping every team member safe every shift.

 “This is a milestone event that is a big part of our growth plan throughout the next several years,” says Mick Eckert, General Manager at Pogo Operations.